-Alternative Summary onary 2.1 NMFS-led NMFS staff would use a weighting approach (described below pages 26-33), in consultation with the Councils, to determine priorities among IFM programs.
-Discreti 2.2 Council-led Both Councils would work together using a weighting approach to determine priorities among IFM programs.
+Discretionary Alternative 2.1 NMFS-led 2.2 Council-led SummaryNMFS staff would use a weighting approach (described below pages 26-33), in consultation with the Councils, to determine priorities among IFM programs.Both Councils would work together using a weighting approach to determine priorities among IFM programs.
 2.3 Proportional Each IFM program would be reduced by the same percentage as the funding shortfall (i.e. if NMFS funding is short by 20%, each IFM program would receive only 80% of the Federal funded need for that program).
 Formulaic 2.4 Lowest Coverage Ratio-based IFM programs would be prioritized by fisheries that have the lowest coverage needs relative to fleet activity.
-This alternative would favor coverage for the FMPs that don't need much additional coverage to meet targets and the most active FMPs with IFM programs.
+This alternative would favor coverage for the FMPs that do not need much additional monitoring to meet coverage targets and have the most active fleets.
 2.5 Highest Coverage Ratio-based IFM programs would be prioritized by fisheries that have the highest coverage needs relative to fleet activity.
-This alternative would favor coverage for the FMPs that need more coverage to meet targets and the least active FMPs with IFM programs.
+This alternative would favor coverage for the FMPs that need more additional monitoring to meet coverage targets and have the least active fleets.